PrototypeNAS: Rapid Design of Deep Neural Networks for Microcontroller Units: Evaluation

 \section{Evaluation}

-We evaluate PrototypeNAS on three different tasks and 12 datasets in total: image classification for the CIFAR10~\cite{krizhevsky2009learning}, CIFAR100~\cite{krizhevsky2009learning}, GTSRB~\cite{houben2013detection}, Flowers~\cite{nilsback2008automated}, Birds~\cite{wah2011birds}, Cars~\cite{krause20133d}, Pets~\cite{parkhi2012cats}, and ArxPhotos314~\footnote{\url{https://web.arx.net}} datasets, time series classification for the Daliac~\cite{leutheuser2013hierarchical}, MAFULDA\footnote{\url{https://www02.smt.ufrj.br/~offshore/mfs/page_01.html}}, and BitBrain Sleep~\cite{larraz2025bitbrain} datasets, and person detection using a subset of COCO~\cite{lin2014microsoft}.
+We evaluate PrototypeNAS on three different tasks and 12 datasets in total: image classification for the CIFAR10~\cite{krizhevsky2009learning}, CIFAR100~\cite{krizhevsky2009learning}, GTSRB~\cite{houben2013detection}, Flowers~\cite{nilsback2008automated}, Birds~\cite{wah2011birds}, Cars~\cite{krause20133d}, Pets~\cite{parkhi2012cats}, and ArxPhotos314~\cite{arxnetsa2025arxphoto} datasets, time series classification for the Daliac~\cite{leutheuser2013hierarchical}, MAFULDA\footnote{\url{https://www02.smt.ufrj.br/~offshore/mfs/page_01.html}}, and BitBrain Sleep~\cite{larraz2025bitbrain} datasets, and person detection using a subset of COCO~\cite{lin2014microsoft}.

-For the three tasks, we first performed the prototype exploration as described in Section~\ref{subsec:method:exploration} for $500$ trials, then performed the Hypervolume subset selection as described in Section~\ref{subsec:method:hss}, and finally evaluated the top-$5$ selection of each of the tasks on the respective datasets.
+For the three tasks, we first performed the prototype exploration as described in Section~\ref{subsec:method:exploration} for $500$ trials, then performed the \gls{HSS} as described in Section~\ref{subsec:method:hss}, and finally evaluated the top-$5$ selection of each of the tasks on the respective datasets.
+As constraints of the optimization, we used $ram_{max}=\SI{480}{KB}$, $rom_{max}=\SI{2}{MB}$, and $flops_{max}=\si{1e9}$ to describe the resource constraints of the iMXRT1062, a Cortex-M7 \gls{MCU}, which we selected as the deployment target.
 For training, we used the same configuration for all datasets: A batch size of $48$, stochastic gradient descent with a learning rate of $0.001$ and a momentum of $0.9$, and $100$ training epochs.

-We provide detailed insight and discussion of our results in Section~\ref{subsec:evaluation:classification}~and~\ref{subsec:evaluation:detection}.
-Furthermore, in Section~\ref{subsec:evaluation:proxy} we discuss the precision of the proxy ensemble used in PrototypeNAS during exploration.
-Finally, in Section~\ref{subsec:evaluation:comparison} we give a comparison of PrototypeNAS to two other hardware aware \gls{NAS} frameworks, TinyNAS (MCUNet)~\cite{lin2020mcunet} and NATS-Bench~\cite{dong2021nats}.
+We provide a detailed insight and discussion of our results in Section~\ref{subsec:evaluation:classification}~and~\ref{subsec:evaluation:detection}.
+Furthermore, in Section~\ref{subsec:evaluation:proxy}, we discuss the precision of the proxy ensemble used in PrototypeNAS during exploration.
+In Section~\ref{subsec:evaluation:comparison}, we give a comparison of PrototypeNAS to two other \gls{NAS} frameworks, TinyNAS (MCUNet)~\cite{lin2020mcunet} and NATS-Bench~\cite{dong2021nats}.
+Finally, in Section~\ref{subsec:evaluation:ablation} we measure the impact of PrototypeNAS on performance and emissions of the \gls{NAS} algorithm.